neuro-team-femto/lab_manual/docs/becoming-a-lab-member/important-lab-accounts.md

 * get a (free) github account if you don't already have one ([https://github.com/join](https://github.com/join))
 * send your github account to jj so he can invite you to the neuro-team-femto organization; upon the invitation, you'll get a notification to join in your github dashboard, which you'll have to accept.&#x20;
-* get your computer setup with git: if you're a command-line person, you can simply install the git CL tool [https://git-scm.com/downloads](https://git-scm.com/downloads); if you like GUI better, you can install a variety of clients [https://git-scm.com/downloads/guis](https://git-scm.com/downloads/guis) - some of us have used the Github client in particular [https://desktop.github.com/](https://desktop.github.com/)
+* get your computer set up with git: if you're a command-line person, you can simply install the git CL tool [https://git-scm.com/downloads](https://git-scm.com/downloads); if you like GUI better, you can install a variety of clients [https://git-scm.com/downloads/guis](https://git-scm.com/downloads/guis) - some of us have used the Github client in particular [https://desktop.github.com/](https://desktop.github.com/)